hnhbdr/www.grayson.top/content/project/research-on-the-route-of-longjiang-peak-carbon-dioxide-emissions-based-on-the-construction-of-new-chinese-modernization-road/index.md

 subtitle: Research and Planning Project of Philosophy and Social Sciences in Heilongjiang Province
 date: 2021-11-02T16:00:13.592Z
+summary: "The innovation of the project: 1.
+The peak carbon dioxide emissions module analysis based on the new road construction of Chinese modernization in Heilongjiang is carried out; 2.
+Analyze the mechanism of influencing factors of peak carbon dioxide emissions in Heilongjiang Province; 3.
+Put forward the countermeasures and suggestions of peak carbon dioxide emissions in various fields in Heilongjiang Province under the background of the new road of Chinese modernization."
 draft: false
 featured: false
 image: